Executed for rendering a file within a HTML document. Also called, inlining the file.

 200status-code is expected to be propagated by the callee and returned to the client.
 3xx beats anything under 300, 4xx beats 3xx, 5xx beats 4xx.
 The first from any status-code category (200, 3xx, 4xx, 5xx) will be returned.

 content-security-policyof the response file.
-If a
+(Some engines will automatically pick up the rules if a

 Note that the